T-SQL Tuesday 191 – String parsing (and why I hate intelligent keys)

 The problems for the database start when people store this human-readable intelligent key as a single column in the database.
 And the problems then get worse when someone decides to save space in the database by now removing the CustomerID, MagazineCode, and Year columns from the Renewals table, “because they can be inferred from the RenewalKey”.

 Dear developers.
 I get that you never had a course on database design.
 That is okay, you spent time learning things I cannot do.
 But would you fly a plane without training, or perform open heart surgery without the proper qualification?
-If you never learned how to design databases, then don’t Leave it to the professionals.
+If you never learned how to design databases, then don’t.
+Leave it to the professionals.
 Or learn the ropes first.

 Dear developers.
 I get that your users like this intelligent key, this single value on their screen that includes all relevant information.
 But that’s presentation.
 We can present data in every way you can imagine, and a few you had never thought of.
 Presentation is done in the presentation layer.